This article is Part Seven of a series on the needs of a content-centric marketing organization. Read the full series for more coverage.

 It’s one thing to create a strategy, but another to devise a smart, data-informed strategy.
 Your data is now scattered across many different channels, and that means so is your competitors’.
 It can be incredibly difficult to understand industry best practices or benchmark against competitor performance, but this information is absolutely vital in creating a strategy that will lead to the ROI marketing teams hope for.
 Having this kind of insight will also allow you to set realistic expectations when predicting that ROI.
-Marketing insight tools exist to help with this type of strategy optimization, so that when your boss states one of your goals should be an above-industry-standard ROI on your paid social efforts, you can show her the data to recommend otherwise.
+Marketing insight tools exist to help with this type of strategy optimization, so that when your boss states one of your goals should be an unrealistic, far-above-industry-standard ROI on your paid social efforts, you can show her the data to recommend otherwise.

 One of the most important steps in managing data and expectations is to clearly define KPIs for every stage in your content strategy.
 Without a clear goal and KPI associated with every piece of content you create, your strategy will begin to fall in on itself when it’s time to report back on its execution.